Manipur governor apprised progress of Indo-Myanmar border fencing

 The India-Myanmar border spans 1,643 km across the northeastern states of Manipur (398 km), Arunachal Pradesh (520 km), Nagaland (215 km), and Mizoram (510 km).

-The Border Roads Organisation (BRO) intensified the fencing efforts near Moreh in Manipur’s Tengnoupal district along the 398 km India-Myanmar border, the Governor was informed.
+The Border Roads Organisation (BRO) intensified the fencing efforts near Moreh in Manipur’s Tengnoupal district along the 398 km India-Myanmar border, Director General added.

 The Indian government’s plan to fence the entire 1,643 km porous border comes at an estimated cost of Rs 31,000 crore, despite opposition from several voluntary organizations of the Nagas and the Kukis.